-Mid-level convection, that is, convective cells which have their roots not in the boundary layer but originates at levels above the boundary layer, often occur at rain bands at warm fronts and in the warm sector of extratropical cyclones (Browning et al. 1973; Houze et al. 1976; Herzegh and Hobbs 1980).
+Mid-level convection, that is, convective cells which have their roots not in the boundary layer but originate at levels above the boundary layer, often occur at rain bands at warm fronts and in the warm sector of extratropical cyclones (Browning et al. 1973; Houze et al. 1976; Herzegh and Hobbs 1980).
 These cells are probably formed by the lifting of low level air until it becomes saturated (Wexler and Atlas 1959) and the primary moisture source for the clouds is from low-level large-scale convergence (Houze et al. 1976).
 Often a low-level temperature inversion exists that inhibits convection from starting freely from the surface; therefore convection seems to be initiated by lifting low-level air dynamically to the level of free convection.
 This occurs often in connection with mesoscale circulations which might be related to conditionally symmetric instability (Bennets and Hoskins 1979; Bennets and Sharp 1982) or a wave-CISK mechanism (Emanuel 1982).

-Although it is not clear how significant the organization of convection in mesoscale rain bands is for the large- scale flow, a parametrization should ideally account for both convective and mesoscale circulations.
+Although it is not clear how significant the organization of convection in mesoscale rain bands is for the large-scale flow, a parametrization should ideally account for both convective and mesoscale circulations.
 Such a parametrization, however, is presently not available and we must therefore rely on simplified schemes.
 Here we use a parametrization which in a simple way considers the finding of the diagnostic studies mentioned above.
-We assume that convection is activated when there is a large-scale ascent, the environmental air is sufficiently moist, i.e., of relative humidity in excess of 80%, and convectively unstable layer exists above (i.e. at cloud base the buoyancy is greater than -0.5 K).
+We assume that mid-level convection can be activated in a height range between $5 \times 10^2$ m $< z < 1 \times 10^4$ m when there is a large-scale ascent, and the environmental air is sufficiently moist, i.e. of relative humidity in excess of 80% following the notation of Subsection 5.4.1 above.
+Again two estimates of the updraught base mass flux are made; first neglecting downdraughts, followed by a revised estimate if downdraughts occur.
+The closure ensures that the amount of moisture which is vertically advected through cloud base by the large-scale ascent is fully available for generation of convective cells.